biobakery/humann/readme.md

 ### Legacy databases ###

-HUMAnN1 used [KEGG](http://www.genome.jp/kegg/) databases.
+HUMAnN 1.0 used [KEGG](http://www.genome.jp/kegg/) databases.
 Following changes to KEGG's licensing, new versions of KEGG sequence and gene annotation databases can no longer be downloaded *en masse* for free.
-The last free version of KEGG's gene annotation databases (v56) are bundled with HUMAnN1 (see Step 1 below).
+The last free version of KEGG's gene annotation databases (v56) are bundled with HUMAnN 1.0 (see Step 1 below).
 To obtain a compatible sequence database (referred to as ``genes.pep`` below), please contact the HUMAnN user group: <humann-users@googlegroups.com>.

 You can run with the legacy Kegg databases following these steps:

-1. Download the legacy kegg databases included in [HUMAnN](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz)
+1. Download the legacy kegg databases included in [HUMAnN 1.0](https://github.com/biobakery/humann_legacy/archive/0.99b.tar.gz)
     * The databases will be referred to in steps that follow with the path "humann1/data/*".

-2. Create an idmapping file formatted for HUMAnN2 using the legacy kegg databases and adding full names for the Kegg organisms
+2. Create an idmapping file formatted for HUMAnN 2.0 using the legacy kegg databases and adding full names for the Kegg organisms
     * `` $ humann2_humann1_kegg --ikoc humann1/data/koc --igenels humann1/data/genels --o legacy_kegg_idmapping.tsv ``

 3. Create a joint taxonomic profile from all of the samples in your set (see guide [Joint taxonomic profile](#markdown-header-joint-taxonomic-profile))